Līga Miljone: DEBL / IntHL

 For 2023-24 season, Miljone moved from Spain to Villach, Austria, to play with Villach Lady Hawks of the Austrian Dameneishockey-Bundesliga (DEBL) and Slovenian Women's Hockey League (IntHL).
 During regular season in DEBL Miljone posted 39 goals and 27 assists in 16 games, followed by a 3 game playoff run recording 7 goals.
 Miljone finished the season as a point leader with 73 points (46+27) in 19 games.
 Villach Lady Hawks ended the season with a silver medals.

 In Slovenian Women's Hockey League (IntHL) Miljone recorded 17 goals and 14 assists in 5 games, followed by a 4 game playoff performance of 13 goals and 10 assists.
-Totally Miljone posted 54 points (30+24) in 9 games.
+Totally Miljone posted 54 points (30+24) in 9 game.
+Villach Lady Hawks finished the season in the first place.

 In 2024-25 season, Miljone tallied 36 points (28+8) in 12 games while playing in DEBL and 39 points (29+10) in 6 games while playing in Slovenian Women's Hockey League (IntHL).
 She finished as a point leader and goal leader in both DEBL and IntHL.
+Villach Lady Hawks finished the season in the first place both in DEBL and IntHL.
 Miljone also played in Austrian Women's Hockey League (AWHL) qualification round, recording 6 goals and 5 assists in 3 games and leading in points.

+In 2025-2026 season, Miljone posted 18 goals and 9 assists in total of 5 games in IntHL, while leading the league in goals.
+With her 27 points this season in IntHL, Miljone beat the all time total of the league in points, goals and assists.
+VSV Lady Hawks finished the season in the first place.

+EWHL / AWHL

+For 2025-26 season, Miljone was a part of VSV Lady Hawks, a newcomer team to European Women's Hockey League (EWHL) and Austrian Women's Hockey League (AWHL).
+During regular season in EWHL Miljone posted astonishing 19 goals and 24 assists (43 points) in 18 games, finishing the regular season in leading the EWHL league in goals, assists, and points.
+During the playoff round Miljone posted 5 points (2+3) in 2 games.
+After an impressive season in EWHL, Miljone was awarded with a place on the seasons All-Star Team.

+She has also put up impressive numbers in AWHL with 12 goals and 12 assists in 9 games, leading in goals and points.
+VSV Lady Hawks, a team considered to be underdogs in the league have shown a prominent success in this league under the captaincy of Miljone.